 \section{Conclusion}

-For the problem of knowledge base completion, we propose a new class of generalizable path patterns leveraging type hierarchies of entities.
-We develop an attention-based RNN model to discover the new path patterns from data.
-On two benchmark datasets WN18RR and FB15k-237, our model outperforms existing methods by a statistically significant margin.
-Quantitative analysis of the discovered path patterns also show they achieve a balance of generalization and discrimination.
+This work addresses the problem of knowledge base completion.
+We introduced Attentive Path Ranking, a novel class of generalizable path patterns leveraging type hierarchies of entities, and developed an attention-based RNN model to discover the new path patterns from data.
+Our approach results in statistically significant improvement over state-of-the-art path-ranking based methods and knowledge graph embedding methods on two benchmark datasets WN18RR and FB15k-237.
+Quantitative and qualitative analyses of the discovered path patterns provided insights into how APR achieves a balance between generalization and discrimination.